wpaccessibility/wp-a11y-docs/docs/topics/forms/descriptions/connect-description.md

 ```

 {: .alert }
-The IDs used must be unique for the page; otherwise, the wrong description may be announced with a form field.
+IDs used must be unique on each page; otherwise, the wrong description may be announced with a form field.

 It's possible to add multiple descriptions to one form field.
-You can for example combine the text of description and an error message by separation the IDs with a space.
+You can combine the text of the description and an error message by separating the IDs with a space.
 The order of the IDs given in the `aria-describedby` attribute is the order in which they are announced.

 ```html
 <label for="fullname">Full name</label>